catamphetamine/input-format/README.md

 ## Android

-There have been some [reports](https://github.com/catamphetamine/input-format/issues/2) of non-stock Android keyboards not handling caret positioning properly.
-I don't have such an Android phone at my disposal to debug that issue.
+There have been some [reports](https://github.com/catamphetamine/input-format/issues/2) of some Android devices not positioning the caret correctly.
+A workaround has been added for that.
+In case of any issues with Android devices, report them to the aforementioned issue.

 ## Contributing